 M: It sounds like you accomplished most of your goals of absorbing another culture and creating memorable experiences on this trip.
 You also mentioned wanting to meet new people.
 How was your experience with your group?

 G: I liked everyone!
 I was worried at first because I was younger than everyone else, but the whole group was really friendly.
 Even though we are spread across the entire country and Canada, it was great to see everyone got along.
 There was a day in Phuket where a lot of us decided to go jet skiing.
 It was a really fun activity to do together and, even though we had only been together less than two weeks, it felt like we had known each other much longer.

 M: Jet skis, elephants, night markets and new friends?
 Sounds like a great trip.
 What’s next on your bucket list?

 G: Well, I start my freshman year of college in September, but my twin brother and I want to do a cross country road trip together.
 My goal is to alternate school and work with travel.

 M: Sounds like a good plan to me.
 Do you think you’ll take another Ultimate Break trip?

 G: Someday I’d love to go again!
 Maybe I’ll take the Australia and New Zealand trip.

 So, there you have it, George is proof that sometimes you just need to take a breather and travel.
-If you set your mind to accomplishing goals like absorbing another culture and making new friends you can’t go wrong with College Break – you may even have an elephant adventure of your own.
+If you set your mind to accomplishing goals like absorbing another culture and making new friends you can’t go wrong with Ultimate Break – you may even have an elephant adventure of your own.
 Get to Thailand in the summer or winter.